I Created Disco

-I Created Disco is the debut studio album by Scottish musician Calvin Harris, released on 15 June 2007 by Columbia Records.
-It was preceded by the singles "Acceptable in the 80s" and "The Girls", which reached numbers 10 and three on the UK Singles Chart, respectively.
-The album debuted at number eight on the UK Albums Chart with first-week sales of 16,121 copies.
+I Created Disco is the debut studio album by the Scottish musician Calvin Harris, released on 15 June 2007 by Columbia Records.
+It was preceded by the singles "Acceptable in the 80s" and "The Girls", which both reached the top ten on both the Scottish Singles Charts and the UK Singles Chart.
+The album debuted at number six on the Scottish Albums Charts and eight on the UK Albums Chart with first-week sales of 16,121 copies in the United Kingdom.

 On 23 May 2008, it was certified gold by the British Phonographic Industry (BPI).
 I Created Disco had sold 223,845 copies in the United Kingdom by November 2014.

 Writing and recording

+The album was recorded and released during a period in which dance music was considered to be in decline, and this is said to have inspired the album's title.
+Critics highlighted the claim by Harris of having "created disco" as being far from the truth, however, Sam Davies from Mixmag Magazine claimed that the album did show "ramblings of a fictional producer-cum- mad-professor who did create disco", and said that I Created Disco showcases a "dazzling, psychedelic dystopia".
+In an interview in 2008, Harris expressed his criticism of dance music around the time he released the album, saying that dance music of that time "had no sort of tune and no melody" and this irritated him.
+The track "Colours" is an indication towards the frustration Harris felt for dance music at the time, particularly with the lyrics "it’s all very well stepping out in black and white".